ikaera/Project-2/README.md

 <!-- What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running. -->

 ### Acceptance Criteria

+GIVEN P2P online web aplication,
+WHEN I visit the site for the first time,
+THEN I am presented with the homepage, which includes navigation links for the homepage, Vinyl, CD, Cassettes and Sell, and the option to log in or sign up.
+WHEN I click on the homepage option
+THEN I am taken to the homepage
+WHEN I click on any other links in the navigation
+THEN I am prompted to either sign up or sign in
+WHEN I choose to sign up.
+THEN I am prompted to create a username and password WHEN I click on the sign-up button
+THEN my user credentials are saved and I am logged into the site WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password WHEN I am signed in to the site
+THEN I see navigation links  and the option to log out.

 ## Usage